-A moment finally forcing us to deal with questions like: in which ways are (power) relationships between curators and artists constituted?
-Which ethos characterizes the work of curators and / with artists?
-Who wants to be an artist, who wants to be a curator and why?
-What is it about art we identify ourselves with?
-These questions were addressed in a more concrete way, too: labels with attributions stemming from the programme‘s self-description were meant to be used for (self-) identification, as well as blank ones for diverging conceptions.
+In such a reversed relationship between curator and artist, certain questions arose in the interplay of these different perspectives: how are (power) relations between curators and artists constituted?
+What ethos characterizes the work of curators and / with artists?
+Who wants to be an artist, who a curator, and why?
+What is it about art that we identify with?

 Discussing and attributing the labels: